Red kite: Taxonomy

 The subspecies M. m. fasciicauda is almost certainly extinct.

 The genus Milvus contains two other species: the black kite (M. migrans) and the yellow-billed kite (M. aegyptius).
 The red kite has been known to successfully hybridize with the black kite in captivity where both species were kept together, and in the wild on the Cape Verde Islands and infrequently in other places.

+Cape Verde Kites

 The red kites on the Cape Verde Islands are (or rather were) quite distinct in morphology, being somewhat intermediate with black kites.
 The question whether the Cape Verde kite should be considered a distinct species (Milvus fasciicauda) or a red kite subspecies has not been settled.
 A mitochondrial DNA study on museum specimens suggested that Cape Verde birds did not form a monophyletic lineage among or next to red kites.
 This interpretation is problematic: mtDNA analysis is susceptible to hybridization events, the evolutionary history of the Cape Verde population is not known, and the genetic relationship of red kites is confusing, with geographical proximity being no indicator of genetic relatedness and the overall genetic similarity high, perhaps indicating a relict species.
-Given the morphological distinctness of the Cape Verde birds and that the Cape Verde population was isolated from other populations of red kites, it cannot be conclusively resolved as to whether the Cape Verde population was not a distinct subspecies (as M. migrans fasciicauda) or even species that frequently absorbed stragglers from the migrating European populations into its gene pool.
+Given the morphological distinctness of the Cape Verde birds and that the Cape Verde population was isolated from other populations of red kites, it cannot be conclusively resolved as to whether the Cape Verde population was not a distinct subspecies (as M. migrans fasciicauda) or even a species that frequently absorbed stragglers from the migrating European populations into its gene pool.
 The Cape Verde population became effectively extinct since 2000, all surviving birds being hybrids with black kites.

-The English word "kite" is from the Old English cyta which is of unknown origin.
-A kite is mentioned by Geoffrey Chaucer's in his Knight's Tale.
-The early fifteenth century Hengwrt manuscript contains the lines: "Ther cam a kyte, whil þt they were so wrothe That bar awey the boon bitwix hem bothe."
-The first recorded use of the word "kite" for a toy that is attached to a length of string and flown in the air dates from the seventeenth century.
+Hybridisation

+The genus Milvus contains two other species: the black kite (M. migrans) and the yellow-billed kite (M. aegyptius).
+The red kite has been known to successfully hybridize with the black kite in captivity where both species were kept together, and in the wild on the Cape Verde Islands and in other places.

+A hybrid zone in which red and black kites occasionally mate exists in Central Europe.
+A genetic study of kites in this area did not demonstrate any mtDNA from black kites in red kites or vice versa.
+As this DNA is inherited from the mother, the authors of the study which found these results suggested that female F1 hybrids were infertile in accordance with Haldane's law.

+A hybridisation event leading to the successful fledging of two chicks occurred between a male black kite and a female red kite in Scotland in 2006.
+Scotland is not home to a breeding population of black kites, and it is likely the male was blown off course by a storm or became lost during migration.